 Labour hours returned.
 How much human effort our automation and AI investments return to the bank each quarter.
 This is our north star metric and has been since 2016.
 It is up and to the right and we want to keep it that way.

 Cycle time on the five most important processes.
-Onboarding.
+HR onboarding.
 KYC refresh.
 Commercial lending.
-Claims.
-HR onboarding.
+Billing dispute resolution.
+Regulatory reporting.
 If AI is doing anything useful, these numbers should improve.
 If they do not, we are not getting the return.

 Platform uptime.
 Because the best AI in the world does not matter if the platform it runs on is flaky.
 This is a defensive metric that catches when we have prioritized novelty over reliability.